 - MIPS eligible clinicians can use intermediary networks that convert information from the CEHRT into a computer-based fax in order to meet this measure as long as the MIPS eligible clinician generates an electronic prescription and transmits it electronically using the standards of CEHRT to the intermediary network, and this results in the prescription being filled without the need for the clinician to communicate the prescription in an alternative manner.

 - Prescriptions transmitted electronically within an organization (the same legal entity) do not need to use the NCPDP standards.
-However, a MIPS eligible clinician's 2015 CEHRT must meet all applicable certification criteria and be certified as having the capability of meeting the external transmission requirements of §170.315(b)(3).
-In addition, the EHR that is used to transmit prescriptions within the organization would need to be 2015 CEHRT.
+However, a MIPS eligible clinician's certified technology must meet all applicable certification criteria and be certified as having the capability of meeting the external transmission requirements of §170.315(b)(3).
+In addition, the EHR that is used to transmit prescriptions within the organization would need to be certified to the 2015 Edition (or updated to the 2015 Edition Cures Update).
 For more information, refer to the Certification Companion Guide for 2015 Edition e-prescribing criterion.

-- ONC has published guidance (see https://www.healthit.gov/test-method/electronic-prescribing) that a product certified to “Electronic Prescribing” at 45 CFR 170.315(b)(3) can be updated to the new NCPDP SCRIPT 2017071 standard and maintain certification.
+- ONC has published guidance (see https://www.healthit.gov/test-method/electronic-prescribing) that a product certified to the 2015 Edition “Electronic Prescribing” at 45 CFR 170.315(b)(3) can be updated to the NCPDP SCRIPT Version 2017071 standard and maintain certification, prior to being certified for the updated criterion under the 2015 Edition Cures Update.
 For the Quality Payment Program, the CEHRT definition is based on the reference to the ONC certification of the product.
-Therefore, if a MIPS eligible clinician has a certified product that has been updated to the new NCPDP SCRIPT 2017071 standard according to ONC’s certification guidance, using the updated product to electronically transmit a prescription can count toward the numerator of the measure.
+Therefore, if a MIPS eligible clinician has a certified product that has been updated to the NCPDP SCRIPT Version 2017071 standard according to ONC’s certification guidance, using the updated product to electronically transmit a prescription will count toward the numerator of the measure.

 - The e-Prescribing measure is one of the measures that fulfills a statutory requirement under section 1848(o)(2)(A) of the Act.